onzfonz/comp227/src/content/5/en/part5b.md

 React documentation says the [following](https://reactjs.org/docs/lifting-state-up.html) about where to place the state:

 > *Often, several components need to reflect the same changing data.
-  We recommend lifting the shared state up to their closest common ancestor.*
+> We recommend lifting the shared state up to their closest common ancestor.*

-If we think about the state of the forms, so for example the contents of a new task before it has been created, the `App` component does not need it for anything.
+If we think about the *state* in the forms, like a new task's contents, the `App` component does not need it for anything.
-We could just as well move the state of the forms to the corresponding components.
+We could move the state contained in the forms into their more closely related components.

 The component for a task changes like so: